 Sasha Colby’s entrance look was fine.
 She has a spectacular body to show off in a bodysuit and I loved the incredible volume of her teased out hair.
 I think it was one of the best massive wigs we’ve ever seen on the show.
 However, the cavewoman plainness of her loincloth weighed this down.
 It made the look feel less “high drag” and more “cosplay from a Netflix show I’m not going to watch.”

 Sasha’s “One Night Only” Talent Show performance was well-received on the show and from what I’ve seen online.
 I had mixed feelings on it.
 There have been so many straightjacket performances in media over the years that if someone is going to invoke that image I want to see some real specificity to it.
 Sasha didn’t do much to incorporate it into her choreography and she didn’t make a spectacular escape.

-Instead, it was just a symbol of “THIS IS A PIECE ABOUT MENTAL HEALTH” when I think the choreography should have told us that.
+Instead, it was just a symbol of “THIS IS A PIECE ABOUT MENTAL HEALTH” when I think the choreography should have told us that on its own.
 The Cranberries “Zombie” is about generational trauma and I don’t think it’s a far stretch from there to mental wellness, but hooking her finger into her cheek and doing a split doesn’t really tell me that.
 If anything, it came off a little cheesy to me.

 “Zombie” is such an iconic, bombastic song.
 It deserved so much more than Sasha gave it.

 I think the show could have easily edited Sasha to indicate a bottom placement if she didn’t deliver on the runway … but she was never at any real risk of that with this look packed in her suitcase.